-Born in 1991 the GMT94 structure, based in France, has evolved under the responsibility of Christophe Guyot.
-GMT94 had been the Official Yamaha Team in Endurance World Championship during 16 years (2003-2018).
-During this period, the French team got 3 world titles, 17 victories, 48 podiums and 13 pole positions.
-After winning Le Mans / the Bol d’or, the Slovakia ring 8h, the 8h in Germany (Oschersleben) before getting a last World Endurance title at Suzuka in 2017, the GMT94, has embarked upon a new challenge.
+Born in 1991 and based in France, GMT94 operates under the leadership of Christophe Guyot.
+For 16 years (2003-2018), GMT94 served as the official Yamaha team in the Endurance World Championship (EWC).
+During this period, the French squad secured 3 world titles, 17 victories, 48 podiums, and 13 pole positions.
+After winning iconic races such as the 24 Heures Motos, the Bol d’Or, the 8h of Slovakia, and the 8h of Oschersleben (Germany), the team clinched one final Endurance world title at Suzuka in 2017 before embarking on a new challenge in world sprint racing.

-2019 marked the end of the Endurance program for a definitive commitment to sprint racing.
-Since 2019, GMT94 is a World Supersport Yamaha team.
-During this period, GMT94 got 7 victories, 26 podiums and became in 2019, World Champion runner up.
-For the first time in history, a world endurance champion team climbed onto the final championship podium of a world-level sprint category.
+The year 2019 marked the end of the Endurance program and a definitive commitment to sprint racing.
+Since then, GMT94 has competed as a Yamaha team in the World Supersport Championship (WorldSSP).
+In this category, the team has achieved 7 victories, 35 podiums, and 6 pole positions, becoming World Vice-Champion in 2019.
+For the first time in history, an Endurance World Champion team reached the final overall podium in a world-level sprint category.

 The team is built around a strong core made up of Christophe Guyot, Brigitte Guyot, Benoît Poupardin, Sébastien Carré, Alexandre Leroy and Gregory Rebeyrat.
 GMT94 has not followed the typical development pattern.
 Indeed, GMT94 was independent from any constructors for a long time.
 Hard work allowed to grow step by step.
 GMT94 did not always have best bikes, and yet David sometimes defeated Goliath on multiple occasions.
 From 1989 to 2003, GMT94 won the 24h of Le Mans, the French Superbike Champion title and had been twice 2nd of the Endurance World Championship.